+!
+WARNING

-WARNING Electrical, mechanical, pneumatic, and hydraulic safety devices have been installed on this vehicle to help protect against personal injury and / or damage to equipment.
+Electrical, mechanical, pneumatic, and hydraulic safety devices have been installed on this vehicle to help protect against personal injury and / or damage to equipment.
 Under no circumstances should any attempt be made to disconnect or in any way render any of these devices inoperative.
 If a malfunction of any safety device is discovered to exist, DO NOT operate the vehicle, but immediately notify appropriate maintenance personnel.

-WARNING Use and follow the appropriate Lockout/Tagout procedures as required by OSHA Standard 1910.147 when performing maintenance or servicing any electrical, hydraulic or pneumatic systems.
-See Appendix E for Lockout/Tagout procedures.
-WARNING It is the operator's responsibility to verify that the shore power receptacle is of the same type and voltage as the connection that is supplied by Oshkosh Specialty Vehicles.
+Use and follow the appropriate Lockout/Tag out procedures as required by OSHA Standard 1910.147 when performing maintenance or servicing any electrical, hydraulic or pneumatic systems.
+See Appendix E for Lockout/Tag out procedures.

+It is the operator's responsibility to verify that the shore power receptacle is of the same type and voltage as the connection that is supplied by Advanced Mobility Specialty Vehicles.
 Failure to do this can result in injury or death to the operator of the mobile unit as well as irreparable damage to the mobile unit.

 Make sure that all electrical parts are serviced only by a certified electrician or qualified personnel.
 Dangerous voltages are present which could result in injury or death.

-WARNING Always make sure that eyes are protected while servicing the unit.
+Always make sure that eyes are protected while servicing the unit.
 Wear safety goggles when prying, drilling, grinding, or working with batteries.
 Wear safety goggles over regular prescription glasses unless the lenses are made of hardened glass and can serve as safety goggles.

-WARNING Be certain to disconnect the power before working on any of the electrical systems.
-IMPORTANT When servicing the unit be certain that a first aid kit and fire extinguisher are within reach at all times.
+Be certain to disconnect the power before working on any of the electrical systems.

+When servicing the unit be certain that a first aid kit and fire extinguisher are within reach at all times.

+The maximum capacity of the stairs or platform in any combination is 375 pounds.
+Exceeding this capacity limit could result in damage to equipment or personal injury.

-This safety section contains important information in regards to general safety guidelines that should be followed.
-Before attempting to service the mobile unit, read this safety section as well as all other safety sections found in applicable manufacturers' manuals in the VOL II Vendor Information binder.
+This safety section contains important safety guidelines that should be followed.

+BEFORE attempting to service the mobile unit, read this safety section as well as all other safety sections found in applicable manufacturer's manuals in the Vendor Information binder.